 It is important to note that UW System Chapter 17 (the nonacademic misconduct policies and processes) does not specify noise issues as a potential violation.
 However, what has proven to be effective is addressing the behaviors that influence noise problems.
-These behaviors may include: alcohol and/or drug use, reckless endangerment, violence, disorderly behavior, and illegal sales of alcohol at parties.
+These behaviors may include alcohol and/or drug use, reckless endangerment, violence, disorderly behavior, and illegal sales of alcohol at parties.
 Details you and MPD provide regarding the context of noise complaints are of critical importance to this process.

-UWM students who have been reported for noise violations are visited by UWM student representatives from the Neighborhood Housing Office with the intent of providing "peer-to-peer" information and education on the importance of respecting the neighborhood.
-They are also provided suggestions for responsible ways to engage with their peers and directed to resources available to them during situations of need.
+UWM students who have been reported for noise violations meet with UWM student representatives from the Neighborhood Housing Office with the intent of providing "peer-to-peer" information and education on the importance of respecting the neighborhood.
+Suggestions for responsible ways to engage with their peers are shared and students are directed to resources available to them.